azot-labs/shifro/README.md

 npm install dempeg
 ```

-Install globally as command-line tool:
+Install globally to use as command-line tool:

 ```bash
 npm install -g dempeg